API ONLINE 118,099 meetings booked

 +

 They're very real, especially if you send over ~5,000 messages on a given day.
 Both providers now expect authenticated mail (SPF, DKIM, and DMARC), one-click unsubscribe, and low spam complaint rates.
-Google has explicitly flagged 0.3% spam complaints as a hard upper boundary, with <0.1% as a best-practice target.
-If you ignore these rules, expect throttling, soft bounces, and more of your SaaS emails landing in spam-dragging down all your benchmarks regardless of copy quality.
+Google has explicitly flagged 0.3% spam complaints as a hard upper boundary, with <0.1% as a best-practice target. if you ignore these rules, expect throttling, soft bounces, and more of your saas emails landing in spam-dragging down all benchmarks regardless copy quality.

 Should my SaaS team track different benchmarks for lifecycle vs. outbound email?